-The most common misunderstanding of Creole and Cajun cuisine is that these two unique foodways are interchangeable.
+Creole and Cajun history is intertwined, but the most common misunderstanding of Creole and Cajun cuisine is that these two unique foodways are interchangeable.
 While there is crossover in ingredients and technique, the two cuisines are distinct.
-The best way to understand those differences is to know a little bit about the colonial history of Louisiana…
+The best way to understand the differences is to know a little bit about the colonial history of Louisiana…

 Louisiana started as a dream of the French to dominate the interior of North America.
 The territory was claimed in 1682 when the French explorer Rene-Robert Cavalier Sieur de La Salle sailed down the Mississippi River with a band of Canadians and Native Americans and named the area at the mouth of the river Louisiane, in honor of King Louis XIV.
 In 1718 La Nouvelle-Orleans, La Salle’s dream city at the mouth of the river, was founded by Jean-Baptiste Le Moyne de Bienville, the governor of French Louisiana.

 Local tribes bartered with colonial French settlers for European trade goods and introduced the French to locally-grown foods and herbs, including corn, beans, squash, pumpkins, and melons, as well as shellfish and wild game.

 The story of how this trade started the evolution of Creole cuisine begins in 1704, when the bishop of Quebec sent 27 young ladies from Paris to Louisiana to be married off to colonists.
 After living in the Louisiana settlements, these women grew weary of the colony’s limited diet and lack of proper French food, particularly French bread.
 The women staged a “culinary coup d’etat,” marching on the French governor’s house clanging pots and pans, and demanding better food – a protest historians later called the Petticoat Rebellion.